 An educated engineering judgment recommends that some requirement be never tailored out, such that the production of a minimum set of software requirements, a PDR to review them, the production of the code, a validation against requirement and an acceptance.

-The tailoring of this Standard is implicitly a task of the Customer.
+The tailoring of this Standard is a task of the Customer (see ECSS-P-00C section 5.3).
 When preparing the Invitation to Tender, the Customer proposes a tailored version of the standard as an indication of the level of software engineering to be applied for the project.
 However, some tailoring factors (such as criticality, detailed design complexity) may only be known after the grant of the contract.
 The Supplier is also part of the tailoring process and the resulting document is baselined in the RB (at SRR).
-The Customer can also delegate the tailoring to the Supplier, then review and accept the tailored version.

 List of conditional requirements to be customized